 Once you figure out what’s wrong, you can help them address that need — and it might help them calm down a little easier.

 If you can’t find an obvious cause, you might also be able to help calm them down by distracting them.
 For example, consider talking to them about a favorite memory or a topic they like thinking about.

 Each person has different triggers for sundowning.
 To help identify your loved one’s triggers, use a journal or smartphone app to track their daily activities, environments, and behaviors.
 Look for patterns to learn which activities or environments seem to make their symptoms worse.

 Once you know their triggers, it will be easier to avoid situations that promote agitation and confusion.

-Sundowning syndrome can be exhausting, not just for your loved one but for you too.
-As a caregiver, it’s essential to take good care of yourself.
+Sundowning can be exhausting for both you and your loved one.
+As a caregiver, it’s essential to take good care of yourself by practicing self-care.
 You’ll be in a better position to give your loved one the patience and support they need when you’re rested and healthy.

 Try to eat a well balanced diet, exercise regularly, and get enough sleep at night.
 Ask other family members or friends to spend time with your loved one, so you can enjoy regular breaks.
 You can also ask your doctor about respite care and other professional support services, which can help you take time out from your caregiving duties.